Dots Dots

 • $500 million for the Clean Energy Demonstration Program on Current and Former Mine Land including fossil-fuelled electricity generation with carbon capture, utilization, and sequestration

-Further information: Bipartisan Infrastructure Law
+Further information: Infrastructure Investment and Jobs Act

 Inflation Reduction Act (2022)